dgraph-io/dgraph/wiki/content/deploy/index.md

 Flags can be used to control the behaviour and performance characteristics of the bulk loader.
 You can see the full list by running `dgraph bulk --help`.

+{{% notice "tip" %}}
+We highly recommend [disabling swap space](https://askubuntu.com/questions/214805/how-do-i-disable-swap) when running Bulk Loader.
+It is better to fix the parameters to decrease memory usage, than to have swapping slow down the loader.
+{{% /notice %}}

 For bigger datasets and machines with many cores, gzip decoding can be a bottleneck.
 Performance improvements can be obtained by